MrHydralisk/Anomalies-Expected/README.md

 ### Industrial Metal Box

 *Your colonist noticed some object falling from the sky nearby.
 At close inspection it seems like an industrial-looking metal box as tall as a table.
 Several small doors interrupt the smooth surface on its sides, while a big hole with hidden inside blades sits atop it.
 A lone button rests next to the hole, hinting at some unknown function.*

+### Big Pie

+*Your colonist noticed some object falling from the sky nearby.
+At close inspection it seems like a round big pie on a plate.
+It looks appetizing.*

 More anomalies in development and will be added, when ready.